Managing the risk of violence and aggression

 Training

-Training in the prevention and management of violence/aggression can provide employees with appropriate skills to reduce or diffuse potential incidents.
+Training in the prevention and management of violence or aggression can provide employees with appropriate skills to reduce or diffuse potential incidents.
 It should be available to all staff, including ancillary staff, such as cleaners and maintenance, and temporary or agency staff.

 The right level will be identified through the risk assessment process.
 Basic training in the principles of managing challenging behaviour should include:

-• details of local working practices and control measures; and,
+• details of local working practices and control measures

-In England NHS Protect provides specific guidance on the training requirements for NHS staff.
+In England, the there is specific guidance on the training requirements for violence prevention and reduction for NHS staff.

 All staff who have the potential to be involved in an aggressive incident should receive the basic level of training.
 However, you must ensure the level of training provided to staff reflects the specific needs of the work activities, for example: